Bernanke suddenly no friend to big bond funds

 Funds with large exposures to interest rates and emerging markets have been hit the hardest.

-The $265 million Pimco Extended Duration Fund (PEDIX.O), for instance, has fallen 12.3 percent since the end of April, according to Lipper data.
-The $495 million TCW Emerging Markets Local Currency Fund (TGWIX.O) has dropped 9.3 percent over the same time, while the $3.2 billion Vanguard Long-term Treasury Fund (VUSTX.O) has lost 8 percent.
+The $265 million Pimco Extended Duration Fund, for instance, has fallen 12.3 percent since the end of April, according to Lipper data.
+The $495 million TCW Emerging Markets Local Currency Fund has dropped 9.3 percent over the same time, while the $3.2 billion Vanguard Long-term Treasury Fund has lost 8 percent.

 By comparison, the Barclays Aggregate Index, a measure of the total U.S. bond market, lost approximately 2.58 percent over the same time frame.